wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    This is so you can <a href="#EditRun">edit the files downloaded so you can run rerun locally (as described below)</a>.

+   If you do edit the file locally, comment out the read command line and its fancy_echo command by adding a # in front of them.

    <a name="#EditRun"></a>

    ### Edit and rerun locally